jungwoonshin/coxwave_rag/docs/README.md

 ## Prerequisites

 1. Python 3.8+
-2. Milvus database (can be run with Docker)
+2. Chroma database (can be run with Docker)
-3. HuggingFace API token with access to required models
+4. HuggingFace API token with access to required models
-4. GPU recommended for faster inference
+5. GPU recommended for faster inference

 ## Setup and Installation